xiao-mantou/GamingTweaks/OS Settings/Readme.md

 ## OS specific functions and their impact on the overall game performance

-### Windows 10 Game Mode
+### Windows 10 游戏模式
-[Game Mode](https://support.xbox.com/en-US/games/game-setup/use-game-mode-gaming-on-pc) - Game Mode allows the system to prioritize CPU and GPU resources to the game running in the foreground, and aims to provide an increase of overall frame rate, or peaks, as well as an increase of average frame rate, or consistency.
+[游戏模式](https://support.xbox.com/en-US/games/game-setup/use-game-mode-gaming-on-pc) - Game Mode allows the system to prioritize CPU and GPU resources to the game running in the foreground, and aims to provide an increase of overall frame rate, or peaks, as well as an increase of average frame rate, or consistency.
 In the latest versions of Windows starting with Build 1809 & 1903, Game Mode no longer does GPU/CPU prioritization!
 This means (background) processes get more resources in case other applications e.g. OBS Studio starving your other (free) resources to death (e.g. because encoding).

 * Enabling Game Mode stops/prevents Windows Update from updating drivers and stops it from notifying you of non-critical updates.
 * It forces (if enabled) to use minimum of 100% CPU resources on Desktop systems (not laptops!) in order to help reduce CPU fluctuations which may cause performance issues.
 It does exactly the same thing as doing it manually by going to Processor power management and setting `Minimum processor state` manually to 100% (high performance power plan).